storbeck/buckhunt/README.md

 ❯ cat domains.txt | ./buckhunt -q
 flaws.cloud,true,false
 level2-c8b217a33fcf1f839f6f1f73a00a9ae7.flaws.cloud,true,false
+# Summary: 2 tested, 2 found (2 readable, 0 writable), 0 not found
 ```

 ## Flags

-- `-q`: Quiet mode - outputs in CSV format (domain,read,write) without listing files or prompting for download
+- `-q`: Quiet mode - outputs in CSV format (domain,read,write) for accessible buckets only, with a summary line

+## Output Format

+### Standard Mode
+- Shows detailed information about each bucket
+- Lists files with timestamps and sizes
+- Prompts for downloading bucket contents

+### Quiet Mode (-q)
+- CSV format: `domain,read,write`
+- Only shows accessible buckets (read or write permissions)
+- Ends with a summary line starting with `#` showing:
+  - Total buckets tested
+  - Number of buckets found
+  - Number with read access
+  - Number with write access
+  - Number not found

 ## Requirements

 - Go 1.21 or later
 - AWS CLI configured with credentials
 - AWS credentials with S3 read permissions

-## Notes

-- Downloaded bucket contents will be saved in a directory named after the bucket
-- The program uses AWS CLI's `s3 sync` command for downloading
-- All bucket contents are ignored by git (see .gitignore)